datacarpentry/astronomy-python/_episodes/08-plot.md

 > > {: .language-python}
 > {: .solution}
 {: .challenge}
-If you can't find a style sheet that is exactly what you want, you can make your own.
+If you cannot find a style sheet that is exactly what you want, you can make your own.
 This repository includes a style sheet called `az-paper-twocol.mplstyle`, with customizations chosen by Azalee Bostroem for publication in astronomy journals.